ajbrillembourg/ajbrillembourg.github.io/README.md

 -- :signal_strength: My strengths are individualization, learning, responsibility, communication, and analytics

 -- :sunglasses: I'm looking to connect with other non-traditional analysts/developers interested in the intersection between the public and private sectors

+-- :pray: Please be patient as I am still working on completing my portfolio.
+Soon I will have an updated version based on my most recent experience